blc-bit/notes/docs/Semester-1/business-english.md

 - While writing a complaint you should not forget to mention the date and batch number of product exactly with your complaint.
 - You can ask for replacement or compensation at the same time.
 - Get your letter concluded with your name.

+## Parallel Sentences

+1. The Student brushed their teeth.
+Packed their bag and caught the bus.
+2. The teacher walked between the desks, across the classroom and out the door.
+3. The professor enjoys running in the park, listening to music and swimming in the lake.
+4. My English Conversation class is made up of Chinese, Spaniards, and Bosnia.
+5. The students who do well attend class, they do their homework, and practice speaking in English.
+6. The teacher wanted to know which country we came from and what our future goals were.
+7. The language skills of the students in the evening classes are the same as the language skills of the students in the day classes.
+8. Mika wanted to catch a snake Put in a cage, and take it to catch a snake Put in a cage, school.
+9. she was a woman who loved programmer, enjoyed sen statements, and adored semicolons.
+10. I came, I saw, I conquered.
+11. I am reading about dogs, cats and birds.
+12. I plan to walk the dog, write a letter and and go to bed.
+13. He was talking on the phone and doing homework at the same time.
+14. The coach told the players that they should get a lot of sleep, not too much and do some 4 warm up exercises before the game.
+15. I am not much of an athlete, but I like softball, Soccer and hockey.
+16. Dominic does not have enough time to play Soccer, to join the debating team and to participate in band.
+17. He said that he would meet you at the soccer field and that you should not be late.
+18. He likes to talking eating candy, and going to soccer games.
+19. This weekend I will go to: Soccer practice on Saturday, have dinner with friends on Saturday night, and then 1-am excited to be going to a sci-fi convention on sunday.
+The players are excited, eager, and enthusiastic.

 ## Business English Expression